Frederick Todd: Chronological events

-Design Projects
+Design projects

 While working under Frederick Law Olmsted's firm, Todd helped with the design plan for Mount Royal along with many houses designed by William Sutherland Maxwell and Edward Maxwell.
 It is said that when Frederick Todd began working on his own that his "influence on his home city of Montreal was profound", which included many works created for private or public, along with individuals and groups.
 Some of his works in Montreal included St. Helen's Island Park (Île Sainte-Hélène), Beaver Lake on Mount Royal and the Garden of the Way of the Cross at St. Joseph's Oratory.
-Todd was also the designer for some other public spaces, for example, the Plains of Abraham, the National Capital, which was the Ottawa Improvement Commission Report (Cultivating,1), Shaughnessy Heights, Bowring Park, and some design plans for Trinity College in Toronto.
-Todd also worked on a number of smaller projects, including some residences and works for other cities within Canada.
+Todd was also the designer for some other public spaces, for example, the Plains of Abraham, the National Capital, which was the Ottawa Improvement Commission Report.

+Todd masterminded the bucolic lots found in the elite Shaughnessy Heights in Vancouver, B.C., the 1907 neighbourhood built for the Canadian Pacific Railway.
+Later projects include St. John's Bowring Park, and design plans for Trinity College in Toronto.
+Todd also worked on a number of smaller projects including residences and works for other cities within Canada.